About the Program

 4) Service – This year, the program faculty, staff and students from the Class of 2017 will be attending a service day at the Los Angeles Area Food Bank.
 The service activity is one of many that our team is involved with throughout the curriculum.
 Students serve the homeless and underserved populations of Los Angeles through the USC Student-Run-Clinics, which allows students to receive early clinical exposure in their education.
 The program has been awarded a Song-Brown training grant, funding by the State of California intended to increase the number of providers entering primary care in medically underserved areas.
 According to the Office of Statewide Health and Planning for the State of California, 54% of reporting graduates are currently practicing in areas of unmet need and 77% of program clinical clerkship sites are in areas of unmet need.
-Our Program is also a recipient of the new HRSA Expansion of PA Training (EPAT) grant that provides 2-year full-tuition scholarships to four new students per year who are committed to our mission to practice in primary care.
-Collectively among the classes of 2011-2015, 24 of our students were selected as National Health Service Corps Scholars and 1 student was selected as a Native Hawaiian Scholar.
+Our Program is also a recipient of the HRSA Expansion of PA Training (EPAT) grant that provides 2-year full-tuition scholarships to four new students per year who are committed to our mission to practice in primary care.
+Collectively among the classes of 2011-2016, 27 of our students were selected as National Health Service Corps Scholars and 1 student was selected as a Native Hawaiian Scholar.

 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the Primary Care Physician Assistant Program at USC sponsored by the University of Southern California.
 Continued accreditation is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
 The approximate date for the next validation review of the program by the ARC-PA will be September 2018.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.